Do Vision-Language Models Leak What They Learn? Adaptive Token-Weighted Model Inversion Attacks: Discussion

 \subsection{Limitations}

 While following conventional MI attacks to focus on facial images and dog breeds, a more diverse domain scenarios, such as natural scenes or medical images, remain an important direction for future research.
-Moreover, evaluations on a broader range of models are needed to further comprehend our study on MI for VLMs.
+Moreover, evaluations with more models can further support our claims.